sjsrey/ors/ors.md

 - uncover new knowledge
 - improve our realities for the betterment of human kind

-Formal science has its origins in Descarte's Discourse on Methods written in 1637.
+Formal science has its origins in Descartes's Discourse on Methods written in 1637.
 From the beginning the concept of reproducibility was at the core.
 As [@Schroeder:2013uq] notes the motto of the Royal Society 1671